Wsrxgh/Tracekit/README.md

 ## Requirements

-- Linux system with standard monitoring tools (mpstat, vmstat, ifstat)
+- Linux system
 - Python 3.8+
-- Docker (optional, for container monitoring)
+- redis-tools (for quick connectivity checks)
+- systemd (optional; for systemd-run CPUWeight/CPUQuota in shared mode)
+- jq (optional; convenience for inspecting JSON files)
-- vegeta (optional, for load generation)
+- vegeta (optional; for load generation if you choose to use it)

 ## License